Advance your career by putting yourself out of a job.

 Early in my sales career, I had the opportunity to help build new sales channels within a larger organization.
 Among those sales channels was a national, high profile sales team targeting mid market-sized businesses.

-I was responsible for getting on the phone and figuring out how to get senior sales directors in front of CEOs to ask $10,000 - $100,000 deals.
+I was responsible for getting on the phone and figuring out how to get senior sales directors in front of CEOs to ask for $10,000 - $100,000 deals.
 Within weeks, the senior director I was supporting had a new opportunity every day.

 There was just one problem.